I want to use Google as a federated identity provider (IdP) in an Amazon Cognito user pool.

 Note: Replace yourDomainPrefix and region with the values for your user pool.

-- In the OAuth client dialog box, note the client ID and client secret to use in a later step.
+- In the OAuth client dialog box, note the client ID and client secret.

 Configure Google as a federated IdP in your user pool